 The project will provide targeted households with a fuel-efficient Esperanza stove, saving households significant time and money associated with cooking.
 This will allow women to spend more time engaging with other economic and social activities that will further improve livelihoods.

-Raising Futures Kenya: Holistic skills training, mental health and business support for marginalised young people in Kenya
+Raising Futures Kenya (link to charity’s website, opens in a new window): Holistic skills training, mental health and business support for marginalised young people in Kenya

 With this grant, Sheffield-based charity Raising Futures Kenya are upscaling a previously successful pilot project.